najchris11/najchris11/README.md

 - 👯 I’m looking to collaborate on a Markdown based Next.js CMS.
 - 🌱 I’m currently learning web dev using the t3 stack, but I’m looking into branching into mobile!
 - 💬 Ask me about a Spotify data tool im ideating about!
-- ⚡ Fun fact, I’ve built 15 keyboards, and I'm currently using a Zoom75 SE with Gateron Banana switches.
+- ⚡ Fun fact, I’ve built 15 keyboards, and I'm currently using a Zoom75 SE with Akko Lavender Purple Pro switches.

 ### 💻 Tech Stack:
 <p align="center">